tinybirdco/tinybird-tracker/README.md

-# Tinybird-tracker
+# tinybird-tracker

-A simple tracker in JavaScript to upload events directly from the browser to Tinybird.
+A simple tracker in JavaScript to upload events directly from the browser to [Tinybird](https://www.tinybird.co).

-# How it works
+## How it works

 The tracker helps you record events in your HTML page and stores them in a Data Source within your Tinybird account.
 You can then explore this data in realtime through Tinybird's SQL pipes and endpoints.